 4. Murray Denies Maxwell’s Allegations

 After Tatiana Maxwell went public with her story, Murray issued a statement saying there is “no basis to this falsehood whatsoever.”

 Maxwell, for her part, ended the Facebook post detailing her allegations against Murray with the following observation: “One of the hallmarks of so many of the harassment allegations against the men who harass is that it is rarely a single incident.
 I have certainly heard other rumors regarding Eddie.
 If there are other women who have stories, I hope this helps them feel less alone.”
-As of press time, no addition women have come forth with allegations regarding Murray.
+As of press time, no additional women have come forth with allegations regarding Murray.

-5. He has not Played Along With President Trump’s ‘Voter Fraud’ Accusations
+5. He Has Not Played Along With President Trump’s ‘Voter Fraud’ Accusations

-In summer of 2017, Wyoming was one of more than 20 states that refused the request of the “Presidential Advisory Commission on Election Integrity” to hand over voter data.
+In the summer of 2017, Wyoming was one of more than 20 states that refused the request of the “Presidential Advisory Commission on Election Integrity” to hand over voter data.